-One of the biggest changes when moving into a shared house is deciding how to divide your various costs.
-It also happens to be one of the biggest causes of household disagreements…
+One of the biggest changes when moving into a shared house for the first time is deciding how to divide your various costs.
+Bill splitting also happens to be one of the biggest causes of household disagreements.

-We’ve broken down the three most common ways of sharing the household costs, to help you manage your existing or brand new house share.
+We’ve broken down how you could choose to share your household costs – and what to avoid – to help you manage your existing or brand new house share.

-If you’ve ever shared before, there’s a chance that this is the method you used to pay utility, broadband and other bills.
-Arguably the default mode for house sharers, what usually happens in this case is that each bill is set up using a different person’s account, and the other housemates pay their share monthly or quarterly.
+If you’ve ever shared before, you may have used this method to pay utility, broadband, and other bills.
+Each housemate can set up each bill using a different person’s account.
+The other housemates then pay their share monthly or quarterly.

 The different bills that need setting up are:

 - Council tax (note: students are exempt from council tax)

 The advantage of this is that everyone’s shouldering their share every month or quarter.
 That means everyone’s more inclined to pay each other back— after all, it’s only fair.